patbi/Thenavigo_Handbook/1-employment.md

 #### Vacation and Sick Leave

-Taking time off and recharging is critical to doing your best work at YEN, so in addition to the recognized Holiday List above, YEN offers paid leave.
+Taking time off and recharging is critical to doing your best work at Navigo, so in addition to the recognized Holiday List above, Navigo offers paid leave.
 We encourage open conversations about time you need, and recommend at a minimum 2-3 weeks off a year.
 Employees should schedule their vacations, let the rest of the team know, and add it to their shared work calendar at least a week in advance.

 The same process for sick leave, with as much notice as possible understanding that week in advance may not be practical.